bcgov/smk-cli/docs/create-an-app.md

 ?
 Enter a short description for your application: This is a really cool map ?
 Enter the author's name: Vivid Solutions Inc.
 ?
 Enter the package name of SMK: smk
 ?
-Select the version of smk for your application: 1.0.0-beta.3 ?
+Select the version of smk for your application: 1.1.0 ?
 Select the template for your application: default
 ?
 Select the type of map viewer: leaflet
 ?
 Select the base map: Topographic
+?
+Enter an Esri API key: my-Esri-API-key
 ?
 Select the tools: about, coordinate, layers, pan, zoom, scale, minimap, identify, search
 ```